ChrisBotella/TrophicNetEncoder/README.md

-These codes and data enable to reproduce the simulated data and results of Botella et al. - 2021 - "An appraisal of graph embeddings for comparing trophicnetworks architectures".
+These R scripts reproduce the simulated data and results of Botella et al. - 2021 - "An appraisal of graph embeddings for comparing trophicnetworks architectures".

 ## Required R packages